Toonwire/weather_widget/backend/README.md

 ## Weather widget backend
 A small middleware Node.js server between the frontend application and the [OpenWeatherMap API](https://openweathermap.org/api).

+Also serves a /nojs endpoint to support viewing the weather data without javascript enabled.

 ### Get started
 Clone this project and run `npm install` to install required dependencies.